Obsession Tour

 The Obsession Tour was the sixth concert tour by the American music duo the Driver Era.
 The tour started on January 18, 2025, in Auckland, New Zealand, and concluded in Los Angeles, United States, on July 18, 2025, consisting of a total of 50 shows.

 Announcements

 On September 30, 2024, the Driver Era announced the tour, with 50 shows across Oceania, North America and South America from January through July 2025.
 Cassie Henderson and Ben Swissa acted as supporting acts for select concerts.

+Set list

+This set list is from the concert in Rio de Janeiro, on April 30, 2025.